Dark matter could turn neutron stars into black holes

 2023-09-02 17:09:00

 Certain models of dark matter postulate the existence of very heavy particles which would pass through matter and be indistinguishable from Big Bang neutrinos in detectors on Earth.
-But these particles could transform neutron stars into black holes of abnormally low masses, like those that are perhaps detected with gravitational waves.
+But these particles might transform neutron stars into black holes of abnormally low masses, like those that are perhaps detected with gravitational waves.

 In retrospect, we can say that the idea of dark matter – we then spoke of missing mass or hidden mass – appeared in the noosphere almost a century ago with the work of the Swiss astronomer Zwicky.
 By studying the movements of the galaxies located within the Coma galaxy cluster, in the constellation Berenice’s Hair, he realized that the cluster did not seem to show any trace of ongoing dissipation despite the very high speeds galaxies.
 And yet, the mass deduced from the luminosity of the stars of these galaxies indicated that there did not seem to be enough of them for gravitation to oppose the evaporation of the clusters conceived as a kind of hot gas of self-contained galaxies. gravitating.

-The hunt for these hidden masses really took off about thirty years ago, when several theories proposed to go beyond the known physics of the standard model of high-energy physics naturally predicted the existence dark matter particles.
+The hunt for these hidden masses really took off regarding thirty years ago, when several theories proposed to go beyond the known physics of the standard model of high-energy physics naturally predicted the existence dark matter particles.
 The zoo of these particles (millicharged particles, “fuzzy” dark matter, etc.) has only expanded since then as attempts to detect them by producing them in an accelerator or by exploring anomalies in the radiation cosmics have drawn a blank.

 Giant detectors buried under mountains to filter ordinary cosmic radiation have also been failures so far, for example with XENON1T.
 To top it off, an alternative to dark matter particles is on the contrary gaining more and more weight, the Mond theory which proposes to modify Newton’s laws of celestial dynamics and therefore in fine Einstein’s theory of gravity.